ethanwicker/ethanwicker.github.io/aboutme.md

 Feel free to email me at ethanwicker@gmail.com, or via the link below.

-This blog is built using [Beautiful Jekyll](https://beautifuljekyll.com/).
+This blog was built using [Beautiful Jekyll](https://beautifuljekyll.com/).